Canterbury (North) - Ashbury

 Table Chart PROFILE FAQ

-Canterbury (North) - Ashbury features high concentrations of group households, with a fairly typical median household size
+Canterbury (North) - Ashbury features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 71.3% of all households, including 32.0% couples with children, 27.2% couples without children, and 10.5% single parent families.
-Non-family households account for the remaining 28.7%, with lone person households at 23.1% and group households comprising 5.6%.
-The median household size is 2.5 people, which aligns with the Greater Sydney average.
+Non-family households account for 28.7%, with lone person households at 23.1% and group households comprising 5.6%.
+The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households